thomazyazima/thomazyazima.github.io/week-1/5-web-basics/my_reflection.md

 ## 5. Web Basics Assignment and Reflection

-##Part 1: Describe the following and give examples.
+##Part 1: Based on the resources you looked at, describe the terms you learned about.

 - Browser:
 - DNS: